lavalink-devs/Lavalink/IMPLEMENTATION.md

 ### Special notes

-* When your shard's main WS connection dies, so does all your lavalink audio connections.
+* When your shard's main WS connection dies, so does all your Lavalink audio connections.
   * This also includes resumes

 * If Lavalink-Server suddenly dies (think SIGKILL) the client will have to terminate any audio connections by sending this event: